 (One of the shorter-lived lighthouse on the Bay)

-October 17, 1996 Barge and crane remove roof, bricks, and “Sunburst” design which were delivered to Calvert Marine Museum, Solomons, MD.
+October 17, 1996: Barge and crane remove the roof, bricks, and “Sunburst” design which were delivered to Calvert Marine Museum, Solomons, MD.

 Sources: Booklet – “Life at Cedar Point” by the NAS Patuxent River Natural & Cultural Resources Office, the Jefferson Patterson Park & Museum, “The Lighthouses of the Chesapeake” by Robert de Gast and Chapter’s website.